 Water-Jacketed & Air-Jacketed CO2 Incubators are the most common types of cell & tissue growth chambers used in laboratories.
 Over the last few decades, temperature uniformity & insulation for each type of incubator has evolved and changed to enhance performance and providing a more efficient environment for optimal cell growth.
-Learn the difference of water-jacketed vs air-jacketed incubators below and discover the better solution for your laboratory & application.
+Learn the difference between Water-Jacketed & Air-Jacketed CO2 Incubators below and discover the better solution for your laboratory & application.

 Water-jacketed incubators refer to a type of insulation that relies on heated water within the chamber walls to maintain a uniform temperature throughout the incubator.
 Due to the high heat capacity of water, they are capable of maintaining the desired temperature for long durations which is beneficial with multiple door openings or power outages; this makes them a popular choice to this day.